 - Imagine you have collected data about your classmates’ favorite colors, but some students didn’t provide their color choices.
 To handle the missing data properly, you could fill in the missing colors based on what other classmates like or use a model to predict their favorite colors accurately, depending on how much data is missing and what you want to find out.

 A common mistake is to just delete any data with missing values without understanding why it’s missing.
-This could create bias or lose valuable information.
+This could create bias or loss of valuable information.
 Before deleting, we need to understand why the data is missing and consider other methods like imputation.

 - Suppose you conducted a survey about students’ transportation to school, and some responses regarding transportation were missing.
 Instead of just deleting those responses, you need to understand why that information is missing.
 For example, some students might not have answered because they walk to school or carpool, so you could impute those values based on the most common mode of transportation to avoid bias or losing valuable information.